AtmosPrivate/Atmos-Hardware-Free/README.md

 Before starting the software you need to do two very important things:

-- Make sure you have Arduino Leonardo R3 ATMEGA32U4.
+- Make sure you have <strong>Arduino Leonardo R3 ATMEGA32U4</strong>.
 - Download the Zip file from the repository and extract in a folder(at the end you will need to have "<strong>1.ico, config.ini, setup.exe</strong>").

 # :joystick: Setup